abderrahimokhnache/Profile-XII/readme.md

 }
 ```
-### the config_tk and center_tk moduels are made for optimizing tkinter to look modern
+### the config_tk and center_tk moduels are made for optimizing tkinter to look modren